mesako/SABERWest2023/docs/350-intro-to-dataframes.md

 We briefly discussed factors as categorical variables.
 Let's pretend that for our analysis we wanted to treat gender as a categorical variable.
 Factors are a special datatype that deals with categorical data and can be handy for certain manipulations or visualizations.

-To do this, we can coerce data into a different datatype using functions like `as.function`.
+To do this, we can coerce data into a different datatype using functions like `as.factor` (worksheet tasks 2.5.4A and 2.5.4B).

 ```r